 - a reflection paper which describes how the Apprenticeship or Externship contributed to the student’s professional skills and ethical formation; and

 Upon completion of the program, the Faculty Supervisor will assign a grade of “Pass,” “Low Pass,” or “No Pass” for the student’s effort.

-Students enrolled in an Externship for which there is no on campus component will be expected to check the syllabus once posted on Blackboard and comply with the instructions provided in the syllabus.
+Students enrolled in an Externship for which there is no on campus component will be expected to check the syllabus once posted on Canvas and comply with the instructions provided in the syllabus.

 Externship and Apprenticeship field supervisors can obtain a copy of the Externship and Apprenticeship Field Supervisor Manual here.